On the chaos game of Iterated Function Systems: Deterministic chaos game

-Consider a group of homeomorphisms of the circle.
-Then, there can occur only one of the following three options~\cite{Navas}: existence of a finite orbit, every orbit is dense on the circle, or there exists a unique minimal Cantor set invariant by the group action.
-Minimal here means that all the points in the invariant set have dense orbits.
-If there exists a minimal invariant Cantor set, this set is called \emph{exceptional minimal set}.
-The following proposition is stated in~\cite[Exercice~2.1.5]{Navas}: \begin{prop} There exists a finitely generated group $G$ of diffeomorphisms of $S^1$ admitting an exceptional minimal set $K$ such that the orbit by $G$ of every point of $S^1\setminus K$ is dense in $S^1$. \end{prop} Recall that a set $A$ is \emph{invariant by $G$} if $g(A)=A$ for all $g\in G$.
-We will use the following: \begin{lem} Let $G$ and $K$ be as in Proposition \ref{transnonmin}.
-Then the unique closed subsets of $S^1$ invariant by $G$ are $\emptyset$, $K$ and $S^1$. \end{lem} \begin{proof} Let $B$ be a closed subset of $S^1$ invariant by $G$.
+\begin{rem} Let $\mathscr{F}$ be a finite symmetric generating system of the group $G$ given in Proposition~\ref{transnonmin}.
+Hence, from the above observation, it follows that the exceptional minimal set $K$ is the unique quasi-attractor of the symmetric IFS generated by $\mathscr{F}$ and it holds that $\mathcal{B}^*_p(K)=K$.
+This provides an example of a quasi-attractor of a non-minimal IFS which cannot be a pointwise attractor. \end{rem} We will use the following: \begin{lem} Let $G$ and $K$ be as in Proposition \ref{transnonmin}.
+Then the closed subsets of $S^1$ which are invariant by $G$ are $\emptyset$, $K$ and $S^1$. \end{lem} \begin{proof} Let $B$ be a closed subset of $S^1$ invariant by $G$.
 If $B\not= \emptyset$, then $K\subset B$ by minimality of $K$, and if $B\not=K$, it means that $B$ contains a point $x$ in $S^1\setminus K$, and by invariance, $B$ contains the orbit of $x$ by $G$ which is dense, hence $B=S^1$. \end{proof}

-We say that $S$ is a \emph{symmetric generating system} of a group $G$ if $G$ is generated by $S$ as a semigroup.
 On the other hand, any two Cantor set are homemorphic.
 In fact, if $K_I$ and $K_J$ are two Cantor sets in an interval $I$ and $J$ respectively, there exists a homeomorphisms $g:I\to J$ so that $g(K_I)=K_J$ (see for instance \cite{Bo75}).
 Hence given any Cantor set $K$ in $S^1$ one can find a homeomorphisms $h$ of $S^1$ so that $h(K)$ is strictly contained in $K$ (or $h(K)$ strictly contains $K$).